 A month or so ago I did a tutorial for A Beautiful Mess where I shared how to make a faux latch hook wall hanging.
-I am all about the shortcuts when it comes to craft projects, and this technique makes what looks like a comlicated latch hook piece in a fraction of the time.
+I am all about the shortcuts when it comes to craft projects.
+This technique makes what looks like a complicated latch hook piece in a fraction of the time!
 The piece that I made for A Beautiful Mess was so fun to make, that I wanted to try to create another one for Valentine’s Day.
-I was inspired by the amazing and intricate wall hangings created by Leo, so I used a similar color palette for my heart latch hook.
+I was inspired by the amazing and intricate wall hangings created by Leo.
+I used a similar color palette for my heart latch hook.
 The DIY faux latch hook heart wall hanging turned out so flipping adorable!

 Have you ever seen something so cute?!

 Materials for DIY Faux Latch Hook Heart Wall Hanging:

 - 1 skein each of several colors of thick yarn (you won’t use the whole skein of the colored yarn, so feel free to pull from your existing stash of yarn)

 - Roving in white, pink, and turquoise (optional but adds to the variety of texture)

 - Foam core board (I used a 20″ by 30″ one from the craft store)